-Copyright 2009 - 2013 by Mario Vaden
+Copyright 2009 - 2016 by Mario Vaden

-They are not parasites.
+Also, they are not parasites.
 It's not like they germinate and and later attach roots or parts into mature redwood roots, limbs or burls, as Mistletoe would to oaks.
 The albino redwoods appear to be sprouts that originated from a host redwood: a part that formed from it.
 Being part of a redwood does not make something parasitic.
 Flowers, bark and cones are attached to redwoods and receive what they need from it too, without much detriment.

 Albino redwoods are not sterile as once believed.
 In 1976, Dale Holderman, a forester, discovered an albino redwood with buds and pollen.
 This was included in the book The White Redwoods by Douglas Davis and Dale Holderman.
 The pollen was dusted onto normal redwoods to see if albino redwoods could cause seeds.
 Holderman discovered that of 161 seedlings, 56 were green, 43 variegated green & white, and 62 others were all white.
 The 62 all-white seedlings died in days, because they were not attached to another green foliage redwood.
 The experiment showed that green redwoods were made that could retain the albino gene.
 This sheds more light on how white redwoods can sprout from green redwoods, like near burls.